Food-as-Medicine • Diabetes Care

 - Screen for food insecurity (Hunger Vital Sign) and low diet quality.

-- Prescribe ~10 diabetes-tailored meals/week for 12 weeks—prioritize fiber, lean protein, and carb consistency.
+- Prescribe approximately 10 diabetes-tailored meals per week for 12 weeks—prioritizing fiber, lean protein, and carbohydrate consistency.

 - Pair with RD telehealth every 2–4 weeks to troubleshoot adherence and adjust goals.

-- Track outcomes: food security, visit completion, HbA1c/CGM time-in-range, weight, and BP.
+- Track outcomes: food security, visit completion, HbA1c/CGM time-in-range, weight, and blood pressure.

 Operational & Payer Considerations